GuideSDK Comparison

 Advanced Claude Code SDK Features

 Claude Code’s Agent SDK exposes several advanced features that Agor fully supports.
-These are Claude-exclusive and not available in Codex or Gemini integrations.
+These are Claude-exclusive and not available in Codex, Gemini, or Copilot integrations.

 Task Tool & Nested Operations